zannain/Never-Plan/README.md

 ### API: [Yelp Fusion](https://www.yelp.com/fusion)

+### You can watch a screencast walking through the features of the website via the neverplan.mov file in the repository.

 ### Have you ever used Yelp and been overwhelmed by the amount of options you are given?

 ## Never Plan is your solution!